Cameron Atlas

 Senior teams are tired.
 Repeated restructures, compressed decision cycles and constant strategic pivots have flattened the energy that leaders need to draw on when the next change arrives.
 The question for the executive team is no longer whether people can absorb more change, but whether they can stay composed, focused and creative while doing it.

-Cameron Atlas is an experiential keynote speaker who pairs live piano performance with leadership content on resilience, adaptability and decision-making under sustained change.
+Cameron Atlas is an experiential keynote speaker who pairs live music with leadership content on adaptability, resilience and decision-making under sustained change.

 Full Profile